-Remember though, this is a process of progress, not immediate perfection.
+Remember though; this is a process of progress, not instant perfection.
 Set small goals and attain them, then set new small goals and this will help keep your confidence up regarding proper technique.
 There is no use in going full speed ahead.
-Don’t force it or you could actually damage your voice.
+Don’t force it or you could damage your voice.
 Eventually, you will build a pleasant and consistent tone.

 Muscle memory is an important concept to understand when learning how to become a good singer.
-Many muscles are used to control the voice and many more muscles still are used to control and coordinate the type of breathing involved.
+Many muscles are used to control the voice, and many more muscles still are used to manage and coordinate the type of breathing involved.

 One way of understanding muscle memory is to consider something as basic as walking.
-You don’t have to think about it, you simply do it, but literally, dozens of muscles are required to work in a coordinated fashion in order to accomplish this feat.
+You don’t have to think about it, you do it, but literally, dozens of muscles are required to work in a coordinated fashion to accomplish this feat.

 The same goes for singing.
 You must learn to do so correctly and develop the proper vocal muscle memory to do it right and perform gracefully and beautifully.